vortrixs/slim-basic-login/README.md

 The application uses the Slim 4 Framework as a lightweight base to expand from and the structure is loosely based on the MVC design pattern, but since it's a fairly small app I've decided to simplify it a bit by using Slims "Actions" instead of Controllers.

+# Demo
+A demo can be found on http://sbl.he-jepsen.dk/ running on PHP 7.3.9 and SQLite 3

 ## Pre-made admin user
 - Username: admin
 - Password: admin